billgathen/thinking-in-elm/3_the_world_outside/README.md

 However, the `jsLikes` signal emits strings, not actions.
 The `jsLikesActions` signal listens to the `jsLikes` signal and uses `Signal.map` to replace whatever comes in from the port with a `Like` action.
 In this example, we don't care about the actual value passed back by jsLikes, but if we did, we could include it in our Action and `update` would receive it just like any other action.

 The final piece to the puzzle is a new argument to `StartApp.start`: the `inputs` array.
 This contains any signals that we want routed into the model-update-view workflow, so we add the jsLikesActions signal here.
 Anything emitted by the signals in this list will be dropped directly into the `update` function as the action, which is why we needed to convert it from a string into a `Like` action beforehand.

+## Type Annotations

+A quick aside about all those `outbox : Signal.Mailbox String` and `port tasks : Signal (Task Never ())` lines in the Signals section: those are [type annotations](http://www.cultivatehq.com/posts/phoenix-elm-5/), which are optional in most Elm definitions, but required when you're defining signals, so Elm knows precisely what kind of data will be flowing through the system.

+I generally prefer to have annotations for every function, because `explicit > implicit`, but this example is large enough already, so I've only used them where they're required.